BlockFade-Programming/fortnitestretchedres/README.md

 # electron-template
-### An electron, Vue.js and Bootstrap starting point for all!
+### An electron, Vue.js and Bulma starting point for all!

-**Clone and run for a quick way to see Electron, Vue.js and Bootstrap in action.**
+**Clone and run for a quick way to see Electron, Vue.js and Bulma in action.**

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.